Cass Gilbert

 Gilbert was a conservative who believed architecture should reflect historic traditions and the established social order.
-His design of the new Supreme Court building (1935), with its classical lines and small size, contrasted sharply with the large federal buildings going up along the National Mall in Washington, D.C., which he disliked.
+His design of the new Supreme Court building in 1935, with its classical lines and small size, contrasted sharply with the large federal buildings along the National Mall in Washington, D.C., which he disliked.

-Heilbrun says "Gilbert's pioneering buildings injected vitality into skyscraper design, and his 'Gothic skyscraper,' epitomized by the Woolworth Building, profoundly influenced architects during the first decades of the twentieth century."
-Christen and Flanders note that his reputation among architectural critics went into eclipse during the age of modernism, but has since rebounded because of "respect for the integrity and classic beauty of his masterworks".
+Architectural historian Margaret Heilbrun said that "Gilbert's pioneering buildings injected vitality into skyscraper design, and his 'Gothic skyscraper,' epitomized by the Woolworth Building, profoundly influenced architects during the first decades of the twentieth century."
+Historians Christen and Flanders wrote that his reputation among architectural critics went into eclipse during the age of modernism, but has since rebounded because of "respect for the integrity and classic beauty of his masterworks".

 Early life

 Gilbert was born in Zanesville, Ohio, the middle of three sons, and was named after the statesman Lewis Cass, to whom he was distantly related.
 Gilbert's father General Samuel A. Gilbert was a Union veteran of the American Civil War and a surveyor for the United States Coast Survey.
-His uncle was Union Gen. Charles Champion Gilbert.
+His uncle was Union General Charles Champion Gilbert.
 When he was nine, Gilbert's family moved to St. Paul, Minnesota, where he was raised by his mother after his father died.
 Cass was raised Presbyterian.
 He attended preparatory school but dropped out of Macalester College.
 He began his architectural career at age 17 by joining the Abraham M. Radcliffe office in St. Paul.
 In 1878, Gilbert enrolled in the architecture program at MIT.